maiska/qubes-translation-utilz/md2rst/preparation/intro.rst

 own mistakes.
 It's a place where you can click on links, open attachments, plug in devices, and install software free from worry.
 It's a place where **you** have control over your software, not the other way around.
+(See some :doc:`examples of how different types of users organize their qubes </user/how-to-guides/how-to-organize-your-qubes>`.)

 Qubes is also powerful.
 Organizations like the `Freedom of the Press Foundation <https://securedrop.org/news/piloting-securedrop-workstation-qubes-os>`__, `Mullvad <https://twitter.com/mullvadnet/status/631010362083643392>`__,